 Available Positions OUT of the Shelter

 - Advisory Council.
-Do you have an area of expertise you would like to share with SPCHS?
+Do you have an area of expertise you would like to share with the Shelter?
 Would you like to chair a fundraiser or other event?
 Maybe you have a trade skill (electrical, plumbing, carpentry, etc.) you can share?

 - Board of Directors.
 Our board is very much a working board, with a focus on setting direction to improve SPCHS through vision and policy while fundraising, fundraising, fundraising.
 We believe in term limits and are always looking for new energy.

 - Project Volunteer.
-Be on call when we need to put together a work group to stuff envelopes, or pull weeds or need help with the day of an event.
-You tell us the type of project for which we can call you for help.
+Be on call when we need to put together a work group to stuff envelopes, transport dogs (usually from the I-5 corridor), paint, pull weeds or help on the day of an event.
+Tell us what type of project we can call on you for help.

 Team members are nearly always SPCHS Members.
 While you don’t have to pay membership dues to be a volunteer, at $20 a year, most feel they can take that step.